 In enterprise insurtech, consider FC portfolio company EvolutionIQ.
 Its founders identified that existing insurance software providers were overlooking a specific segment of carriers: namely, those dealing with workers’ compensation and disability insurance.
 Historically, these carriers relied on manual methods to direct employees through the return-to-work process after a job-related illness or injury.
 EvolutionIQ began by digitizing this process with a SaaS-based policy management system.

-From its initial focus on case management and automation, EvolutionIQ added AI to assist caseworkers in detecting fraud patterns and pinpointing the ideal intervention points to reduce claim costs and duration.
-Its ML models analyze both structured claims data and unstructured sources, such as injury information from doctor’s notes and emails, along with the claimant’s sentiment, litigation disposition, and social media activity.
+From its initial focus on case management and automation, EvolutionIQ added AI to assist caseworkers in pinpointing the ideal intervention points to reduce claim costs and duration.
+Its ML models analyze both structured claims data and unstructured sources, such as injury information from doctor’s notes and emails.
 The models then combine these sources with proprietary data gathered through the use of EvolutionIQ’s platform.

 By combining these sources, EvolutionIQ can flag suspicious claims for further review and optimize case management.
 For example, its software segments claims into three categories: simple claims for quick processing, complex claims that need more caseworker involvement, and claims with a high likelihood of transitioning to long-term disability, which require a specific set of examiner specialists.
 This segmentation scheme allows caseworkers to focus their efforts on the highest value interventions, rather than relying on gut feelings or ad-hoc decision-making.
-The pain point is so acute—and the carriers are so behind in bringing AI to fraud and claims—that even at a seven-figure price point, EvolutionIQ has demonstrated over 10x ROI to their carrier partners.
+Powered by these AI-driven workflows and features, EvolutionIQ has been able to deliver over 10x ROI to its carrier partners.

 In the coming months, we’re eager to track how generative AI accelerates innovation in insurtech.
 Specifically, we foresee AI-native insurtechs incorporating LLMs to drive further automation and personalization, as well as enhance fraud detection, risk modeling, and pricing accuracy.
 LLMs can also help insurtechs improve non-core, NLP-intensive functions such as customer support, marketing, and sales.
 While these improvements may not be transformative on their own, their combined effect can significantly boost overall efficiency and user experience.